vpav/doppelganger/README.md

 # doppelgänger - A tool to search for IDN lookalike/fake domains

-doppelgänger is a tool that creates permutations of domain names using lookalike unicode characters and identifies registered domains using dns queries.
+doppelgänger is a tool that creates permutations of domain names using [lookalike unicode characters](https://en.wikipedia.org/wiki/IDN_homograph_attack) and identifies registered domains using dns queries.
 It can be used to identify phishing domains.
+Furthermore it finds [typosquatting](https://en.wikipedia.org/wiki/Typosquatting) domains.

-# Example
+### Example

 * original: example.com
 * eẋample.com (xn--eample-i77b.com)